MCHSL/extools/README.md

 - Debug server: For use with debugging; Manages breakpoints, sends and receives data from debuggers.
 - Hotpatch server: Receives compiled bytecode (eg. from the [VSCode extension](https://github.com/SpaceManiac/SpacemanDMM)) and patches it in for live code replacement.
 - Maptick: Measures time taken by BYOND's SendMaps() function and makes it accessible from DM code, helping reduce lag spikes from not leaving enough processing time.
+- Proxy objects: Forward variable reads and writes to C++.
 - Lua: Allows writing lua scripts that replace builtin procs.
 Mostly for messing about.

 ## I want to use this!